 Christmas markets are great places to get inspiration for unique gifts that you might not find on the high street, that are high quality and will be appreciated by your friends and family.
 During our visits we’ve come across a wide range of quirky products that would make great gifts for Christmas or any occasion, so we’ve listed a few here, along with links to where you could also get similar items online, if you aren’t able to visit a market yourself in time for the next present buying season!

 One of the highlights of visiting a good Christmas market is the range of tasty food that’s on offer, cooked freshly on site!
-Here is our top ten of the best foods we’ve sampled on our Christmas market trips!
+Here is our round up of the top ten best foods we’ve sampled on our Christmas market trips!

 We weren’t sure how a Christmas market was going to fit in Brussels, our only knowledge of the city was as the administrative centre of the EU and a commercial hub, so we made our trip with no expectations, but we were pleasantly surprised!
 The market, or rather markets, are spread over several areas of the city which all lead from one to the other, so it’s actually much larger than it first appears to be, there’s definitely more than meets the eye!